Hair loss questions and answers

 The life of your newly implanted hair can vary significantly and will be determined by the number of hairs implanted, your lifestyle and the on-going maintenance of the hair.
 Our consultant will be able to provide more details specific to your individual requirements.

 For the best results, these medications should be used when in the early stages of hair loss.
-Minoxidil is a topical lotion used on the scalp twice a day and has shown to be successful in slowing down the rate of hair loss in both men and women.
+Minoxidil is a topical lotion used on the scalp twice a day and has shown to be successful in stimulating hair growth in both men and women.
 Finasteride is a prescription medication and can prevent and eventually reverse hair loss in the right candidates, however it may have side effects and should not be used by women.

 The synthetic NIDO® hairs are so realistic that no one will be able to tell the difference between your own hair and the implanted hairs.